Stock Report: Dominant Defense Leads Packers to 2-0 Start

-The Washington Commanders came to town at 1-0, after beating the Detroit Lions, 21-6 in their season opener.
+The Washington Commanders came to town at 1-0 after beating the New York Giants 21-6 in their season opener.

 The Packers took an early lead for the second consecutive week, but this time on their second possession of the game.